Only Unity Saves the Serbs: Contemporary use

 The СССС acronym began appearing in Serbian nationalist graffiti during the 1980s.
 In 1989, Serbian President Slobodan Milošević delivered his infamous Gazimestan speech before a large, stone Serbian cross bearing the СССС acronym.
 In the early 1990s, as Yugoslavia began to disintegrate, Milošević's propaganda apparatus adopted the phrase.

-The СССС acronym form of the phrase was featured with the Serbian cross on the insignia of the Serbian Army of Krajina during the Croatian War and on the insignia of the Army of Republika Srpska during the Bosnian War.
+The СССС acronym form of the phrase was featured with the Serbian cross on the insignia of the Serbian Army of Krajina during the Croatian War of Independence and on the insignia of the Army of Republika Srpska during the Bosnian War.
 The Serbian cross with the СССС acronym was also used as a wing and fuselage marking on aircraft used by the Republika Srpska Air Force.
 The phrase was often scrawled on the walls of abandoned houses in towns captured by Serb forces, usually followed alongside the acronym JNA (for Yugoslav People's Army) and the names of individual soldiers.
 In the immediate aftermath of the Yugoslav Wars, license plates throughout Republika Srpska featured the acronym.
 These were replaced several years later, following the introduction of nationwide license plates.

 Serbian singer-songwriter Bora Đorđević adapted the motto as the title to his song Samo sloga Srbina spasava, written during the 1999 NATO bombing of Yugoslavia.

 In 2010, on the anniversary of the Battle of Loznica, Patriarch Irinej said that "only unity could save the Serb people, and nonunity could ruin it".

 In 2013, Slovene politician and EP member Jelko Kacin congratulated that Kosovo Serb representatives had united despite political differences, in a delegation to the EP, with the words "Bravo, Serbs, only unity saves the Serbs".

-An international conference of Serbian Orthodox youth with the name "Only unity saves Serbs" has been held in 2015 and 2016 in Republika Srpska.
+An international conference of Serbian Orthodox youth with the name "Only unity saves Serbs" was held in 2015 and 2016 in Republika Srpska.

 It is traditionally written in acronym form on a česnica, a type of Serbian Christmas bread, as well as in Easter egg decorating.